 This concept is right in line with the second unique aspect of the DGA that’s worth calling out.
 Inspired by guideline #4, this year’s National Nutrition Month® theme reminds us to “put our best forks forward.”
 This means that every time we take a bite or a sip, we’re making a decision that impacts our health.
 We should feel empowered by this, knowing that any past consumption is in the past, and with each new bite, we can make ourselves better.
 It's all about making small shifts in our food choices now that can help create better long-lasting habits that have big, positive effects over time.

 Starting this month, strive for a healthy eating pattern that allows you to enjoy your food choices and accommodates for your personal dietary preferences and needs.
 Take strides toward your best you – one forkful at a time.

 Kristen Wilk, MS, RDN

 Kristen Wilk, MS, RDN Hi!
 My name is Kristen, and I’m a registered dietitian nutritionist.
-I’m a contributor to Womensforum, and I also work for Edelman, a communications marketing firm.
-Through these roles, I’ve worked with a variety of food and beverage companies.
+I’m a contributor to Womensforum, and I also work for Pre Brands.
+In this and former roles, I’ve worked with a variety of food and beverage companies.
 Thoughts and opinions presented here are my own.